Blackpool Pleasure Beach railway station: History

-The station opened on 13 April 1987 at a cost of £58,000.
-This cost was met by Blackpool Pleasure Beach Company (£31,000), British Rail (£15,000), Lancashire County Council (£10,000) and Blackpool Borough Council (£2,000).

-The station has only one platform and is unstaffed.

-The station is on the same site as Burlington Road Halt which was open for a railmotor service between 1913 and 1939.
+The station opened on 13 April 1987.
+The cost was shared by Blackpool Pleasure Beach Company, British Rail, Lancashire County Council and Blackpool Borough Council.
+The station has one platform and is unstaffed.
+The station lies on the same site as Burlington Road Halt, which operated a railmotor service between 1913 and 1939.

 Facilities

-Though unstaffed, it has been provided with a ticket machine in the main platform waiting shelter and digital information screen to supply train running information (this can also been obtained from timetable posters, a pay phone and a digital P.A system).
+Though unstaffed, it has a ticket machine in the main platform waiting shelter and a digital information screen to supply train running information, which is also available from timetable posters, a pay phone and a digital PA system.
 Step-free access is available from the adjacent street.

 Services

-The typical off-peak service from the station is:
+The typical off-peak service in trains per hour is: